-THE HUMAN BODY IN MOTION

-- Explore the structure and function of the musculoskeletal and cardiorespiratory systems, and the role they play in physical activity, sport and exercise, and how the systems adapt to the demands of the activity. - Evaluate the social, cultural and environmental influences on movement. - Consider the implications of the use of legal and illegal practices to improve the performance of the musculoskeletal and cardiorespiratory systems. - Evaluate perceived benefits and describe potential harms of legal and illegal performance enhancers.

-MOVEMENT SKILLS AND ENERGY FOR PHYSICAL ACTIVITY

-- Explore the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective. - Use a variety of tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in physical activity, sport and exercise. - Investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise. - Focus upon the characteristics of each system and the interplay of the systems during physical activity

-PHYSICAL ACTIVITY, SPORT & SOCIETY In unit 2 students will;

-- Develop an understanding of physical activity, sport and society from a participatory perspective. - Be introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing. - Explore different types of physical activity promoted in their own lives and within different population groups. - Apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level - Analyse data in relation to physical activity and sedentary behaviour guidelines.

-TRAINING TO IMPROVE PERFORMANCE In unit 4 students will;

-- Analyse movement skills from a physiological, psychological and sociocultural perspective - Apply relevant training principles and methods to improve performance within physical activity at an individual, club and elite level. - Analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity. - Consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program. - Participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.
+Unit 1 THE HUMAN BODY IN MOTION In unit 1 students will; Explore the structure and function of the musculoskeletal and cardiorespiratory systems, and the role they play in physical activity, sport and exercise, and how the systems adapt to the demands of the activity.
+Evaluate the social, cultural and environmental influences on movement.
+Consider the implications of the use of legal and illegal practices to improve the performance of the musculoskeletal and cardiorespiratory systems.
+Evaluate perceived benefits and describe potential harms of legal and illegal performance enhancers.
+Unit 2 PHYSICAL ACTIVITY, SPORT &amp; SOCIETY In unit 2 students will; Develop an understanding of physical activity, sport and society from a participatory perspective.
+Be introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing.
+Explore different types of physical activity promoted in their own lives and within different population groups.
+Apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level Analyse data in relation to physical activity and sedentary behaviour guidelines.
+Unit 3 MOVEMENT SKILLS AND ENERGY FOR PHYSICAL ACTIVITY In unit 3 students will; Explore the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
+Use a variety of tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in physical activity, sport and exercise.
+Investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
+Focus upon the characteristics of each system and the interplay of the systems during physical activity Unit 4 TRAINING TO IMPROVE PERFORMANCE In unit 4 students will; Analyse movement skills from a physiological, psychological and sociocultural perspective Apply relevant training principles and methods to improve performance within physical activity at an individual, club and elite level.
+Analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity.
+Consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
+Participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.